pnp/powerfx-samples/.github/PULL_REQUEST_TEMPLATE.md

 | New sample?     | no - yes?                               |
 | Related issues? | fixes #X, partially #Y, mentioned in #Z |

+> If you aren't familiar with how to contribute to open-source repositories using GitHub, or if you find the instructions on this page confusing, [sign up](https://forms.office.com/Pages/ResponsePage.aspx?id=KtIy2vgLW0SOgZbwvQuRaXDXyCl9DkBHq4A2OG7uLpdUREZVRDVYUUJLT1VNRDM4SjhGMlpUNzBORy4u) for one of our [Sharing is Caring](https://pnp.github.io/sharing-is-caring/#pnp-sic-events) events.
+It's completely free, and we'll guide you through the process.

 ## What's in this Pull Request?

 > Please describe the changes in this PR.
 Sample description or details around bugs which are being fixed.